 Curly Kale in Rich Coconut Sauce

-In Javanese this dish is called “Podomoro” which literally means “people are coming” to enjoy this delicious vegetable dish 😉 In Indonesia this recipe is usually made from young Cassava Leaves, but unfortunatelly this kind of vegetable is not available in the West.
+I’ve known this vegeatrian dish from my best friend as well as ex colleagur when I was working on Batam Island many years ago.
+This is one of my favorite recipes.
+In Javanese this dish is called “Podomoro” which literally means “people are comming” to enjoy this delicious vegetable dish.
+In Indonesia this recipe is usually made from young Cassava Leaves, but unfortunatelly this kind of vegetable is not available in the West.
 As an alternative I use curly kale as substitute.
 The result is magnificently delicious.

 Silken Tofu with Satay Sauce